-According to the Mass Shooting Tracker, a crowdsourced database of shootings in which four or more people are injured or killed, all but one major American city has had a mass shooting since 2013, with Austin, Texas as the lone exception.
-This year alone, nearly 100 metro areas have experienced mass shootings.
+According to the Mass Shooting Tracker, a crowdsourced database of shootings in which four or more people were wounded or killed, all but one major American city has had a mass shooting since 2013, with Austin, Texas, as the lone exception.
+In 2015 alone, nearly 100 metro areas have experienced mass shootings.
 The Tracker counts domestic homicides in its tally, as well as sprays of gunfire that wound several people at once — but often aren’t counted among the San Bernardinos or Umpquas because the victims survived.
-Two such incidents occurred on on Father’s Day this year, when 10 people were shot at a block party in West Philadelphia, Pennsylvania, and 12 people were shot at a child’s birthday party in Detroit, Michigan.
+Two such incidents occurred on on Father’s Day this year, when 10 people were shot at a block party in West Philadelphia, Pennsylvania, and 12 people were shot at a child’s birthday party in Detroit.

 “This is not the time to be fearful,” said Detroit Police Chief James Craig.
 “These are urban terrorists who do nothing positive for our neighborhoods.”